3tternp/Acunetix4linux/README.md

 2. change default credential

- **NOTE: TO change Default credential you need to provide docker name such that you can change your docker credential**
+ **NOTE: TO change Default credential you need to provide docker name such that you can change your docker default credential**

 3.  exit the script